 If you are not able to participate in an event this year, 911day.org suggests starting your day off by taking a moments of silence.
 For those helping to transform 9/11 from a day of tragedy into a day of doing good, post your projects and photos online #911Day.

-9/11 Day of Service America honors those who gave so much, remembers the remarkable spirit of unity that brought the nation together and is now transforming a day which was meant for evil, into a powerful new legacy of social impact for good.
+9/11 Day of Service America honors those who gave so much, remembers the remarkable spirit of unity that brought the nation together and is now transforming a day of terror into a powerful new legacy of positive social impact.